Shell Midstream: Share Price Drop After Oil Sell-Off Is An Opportunity

 Distribution coverage remains exceptionally high: 1.4x over the past two reported quarters.
 After maintenance capital expenditures, Shell Midstream is throwing off plenty of excess cash: $85M annualized off of Q1.
 There is enough underlying cash flow to increase the distribution 33% (excluding potential impact from the above drop), and Shell Midstream has stuck to its plan of increasing that distribution 5%/quarter to shareholders.

 Today, Shell Midstream trades near the cheapest that it ever has on dividend yield; 3.8%.
-The only other time it was cheaper was during the Q4 2016 MLP sell-off, at which point I personally added more shares.
+The only other time it was cheaper was during the Q4 2016 MLP sell-off, at which point, I personally added more shares.
 While there should be increases in the underlying yield naturally over the next several years as the company grows in size and scale in order to comp better versus peers, the discount seems a touch high again today.

 I've sold some October $30 puts (16% annualized returns on locked up cash) on the additional recent weakness from the oil price drop.
-As mentioned before, offshore production maintains break even oil prices well below the current $45/barrel price; similar story for the onshore assets Shell Midstream supports.
+As mentioned before, offshore production maintains break-even oil prices well below the current $45/barrel price; similar story for the onshore assets Shell Midstream supports.

 Looking forward to Q2, expect much higher incremental EBITDA, with the transaction effective as of May 1st (contribution for two of three months in the quarter).
 There will be a little extra cash raised as well, as the company is selling a line off of Zydeco, connecting the Port Neches Terminal to the Port Arthur refinery.
-Shell Midstream is receiving $19.4M for this 5.5 mile piece of pipe, and is a more than fair price for the underlying asset.
+Shell Midstream is receiving $19.4M for this 5.5-mile piece of pipe, and is a more than fair price for the underlying asset.
 Auger will see some lower flow (two refiners taking plants down for maintenance, usual Q1/Q2 refining plant turnaround activity), and Zydeco will see $10M in maintenance projects, up from Q1 levels.

 After doing some more due diligence here, as well as comping versus peer alternatives like Kinder Morgan (NYSE:KMI) and others, this is a position I intend to keep.
 For investors that believe in management vision and direction (at least 20% annual distribution growth over the next two years), there really should not be any hesitation in building a position at current prices.